Case Study - Ian Slater - LRPS | RPS Distinctions Panel

 • Ability to edit images to a "reasonable" standard.

-Over the course of 12 months, where you will attend six classes at intervals suited to you, there will be professional input, feedback and support to help you progress towards either the A or L distinction with the RPS
+Over the course of 12 months, where you will attend six RPS Distinctions classes at intervals suited to you, there will be professional input, feedback and support to help you progress towards either the A or L distinction with the RPS

 Photography Tuition comes in all shapes and sizes - you may be one of those who prefers practical or theory - you may be someone who can't attend classes in the Midlands or in the evenings.
 You may live abroad or just have limited time or money.
 Whatever your constraints remember that I can provide a varied package of photography tuition to suit anyone's needs and budgets.